State of Swift 2026

 Platform Expansion

 Android: The Swift SDK for Android preview (October) enables direct compilation, Java interop, and shared business logic.
-Skip demonstrates hybrid architectures: compiled Swift logic with platform-specific UI.
+Skip shows hybrid architectures: compiled Swift logic with platform-specific UI.

 WebAssembly: Swift 6.2 support enables browser execution and potential deployment on Cloudflare Workers (experimental WASI) and Fastly Compute.